rbsathish/Basic-Opencv-projects/README.md

 # my-opencv-projects
-My opencv projects and tools created by myself.
-Need to add pending projects also.
+My opencv projects and tools created by myself. soon will add more projects also.

 Projects :